Sethu Bandhanam (1937 film): Production

 The film had an alternate title Sethu Bandhan.
 R. Padmanabhan also produced a comedy short film Aasai and released together with the main film.
 It was customary those days to 'attach' a short comedy along with the main films.
 T. N. Kamalaveni and Puliyur Duraiswami Ayya played the lead roles in this short film.

 The film was remade in Telugu with the same title Sethu Bandhanam by R. Padmanabhan in 1946.

 Soundtrack

-Music was composed by M. D. Parthasarathy while the lyrics were penned by Chidambaram Vaidyanatha Sarma.
+Music was composed by M. D. Parthasarathy while the lyrics were written by Chidambaram Vaidyanatha Sarma.
 P. B. Rangachari, M. D. Parthasarathy and M. S. Mohanambal sang most of the songs.

-Lost Film
+Lost film

 Except for some stills and a few records, no print of the film is known to survive, making it a lost film.

 Reception

 The film was a success and is remembered for the on-screen narration of the epic by R. Pathmanabhan "and the impressive acting by Rangachari, Parthasarathy and Mohanambal."